tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 The content in this lesson is probably the most difficult material students have digested so far.
 Students were required to whip out every FinTech skill and asset they've learned.
 This lesson was involved, including portfolio optimization (calculation of returns, standard deviation, risk, etc.) and portfolio forecasting (Monte Carlo, probability distributions, confidence trajectories, and forecasting).
 Furthermore, this doesn't even include the Python and Pandas skills they had to leverage!

 Make sure students can recognize and acknowledge their accomplishments.
-Communicate that
+Communicate and highlight the following:

-* They've added another tool to their API-SDK tool belt: the Alpaca Trade API SDK, which is a great resource for historical stock data and financial functions.
+* You've added another tool to your API-SDK tool belt: the Alpaca Trade API SDK, which is a great resource for historical stock data and financial functions.

-* They've taken yet another deep dive into statistics, learning how to create, calculate, and interpret probability distributions.
-This includes using mean, standard deviation**, **daily returns, Numpy's random data generators, and histograms in order to implement and visualize portfolio simulations.
+* You've taken yet another deep dive into statistics, learning how to create, calculate, and interpret probability distributions.
+This includes using mean, **standard deviation**, **daily returns**, Numpy's random data generators, and histograms in order to implement and visualize portfolio simulations.

-* They've plotted the price trajectory of stock prices and returns using single and multiple Monte Carlo simulations.
+* You've plotted the price trajectory of stock prices and returns using single and multiple Monte Carlo simulations.

-* They've forecast average daily return volatility at the stock and portfolio level.
+* You've forecast average daily return volatility at the stock and portfolio level.

-* They've assessed the risk of investing in stock by predicting the probability of stock prices rising or falling over time.
+* You've assessed the risk of investing in stock by predicting the probability of stock prices rising or falling over time.

-* They've put the Fin in FinTech, and they're just getting started!
+* You've put the **Fin** in FinTech, and you're just getting started!

 Give students space to emotionally release.
 Use this activity as a way to gauge student confidence, frustration, and stress levels.

-* Ask students to summarize how they're feeling with a one-word emotion.
+Ask students to summarize how they're feeling with a one-word emotion.
 Ask for volunteers first.
 If no one volunteers initiate the activity by using one word to convey how you're feeling, and then go round-robin.
 Gauge the students, verbal and nonverbal cues of stress and confusion (e.g., withdrawal from the activity or isolation, irritability or impatience, chronic worrying, pessimistic attitude, and restlessness).

   **Answer**: Relieved